Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Doctors usually suspect stones in people with renal colic.
 Sometimes doctors suspect stones in people with tenderness over the back and groin or pain in the genital area without an obvious cause.
 Finding blood in the urine supports the diagnosis, but not all stones cause blood in the urine.
 Occasionally, the symptoms and physical examination findings are so distinctive that no additional tests are needed, particularly in people who have had urinary tract stones before.
 However, most people are in so much pain and have symptoms and findings that make other causes for the pain seem likely enough that testing is necessary to exclude these other causes.
 Doctors need to differentiate stones from other possible causes of severe abdominal pain, including

-Helical (also called spiral) computed tomography (CT) that is done without the use of radiopaque contrast material is usually the best diagnostic procedure.
+Helical (also called spiral) CT Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more done without the use of radiopaque contrast material Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
+Contrast agents include Radiopaque contrast agents... read more is usually the best diagnostic procedure.
 CT can locate a stone and also indicate the degree to which the stone is blocking the urinary tract.
 CT can also detect many other disorders that can cause pain similar to the pain caused by stones.
 The main disadvantage of CT is that it exposes people to radiation.
-Still, this risk seems prudent when possible causes include another serious disorder that would be diagnosed by CT, such as an aortic aneurysm or appendicitis.
+Still, this risk seems prudent when possible causes include another serious disorder that would be diagnosed by CT, such as an aortic aneurysm Aortic Branch Aneurysms Aortic branch aneurysms are bulges (dilations) in the wall of the major arteries that come directly off of the aorta.
+(See also Overview of Aortic Aneurysms and Aortic Dissection.)
+The aorta... read more or appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
+Often a blockage inside the appendix causes the appendix to become inflamed and infected.
+Abdominal pain, nausea, and fever are common... read more .
 Newer CT devices and methods that limit exposure to radiation are now commonly used.

-Ultrasonography is an alternative to CT and does not expose people to radiation.
-However, ultrasonography, compared with CT, more often misses small stones (especially when located in the ureter), the exact location of urinary tract blockage, and other, serious disorders that could be causing the symptoms.
+Ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more is an alternative to CT and does not expose people to radiation.
+However, ultrasonography, compared with CT, more often misses small stones (especially when located in the ureter), the exact location of urinary tract blockage, and other serious disorders that could be causing the symptoms.

-X-rays of the abdomen expose people to much less radiation than does CT, but x-rays are much less accurate in diagnosing stones and can only show calcium stones.
-When doctors suspect the person has a calcium stone, x-rays are an alternative to confirm the presence of a stone or to see how far a stone has travelled down the ureter.
+X-rays Plain x-rays There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more of the abdomen expose people to much less radiation than does CT, but x-rays are much less accurate in diagnosing stones and can show only calcium stones.
+When doctors suspect the person has a calcium stone, x-rays are an alternative to confirm the presence of a stone or to see how far a stone has traveled down the ureter.

-Urinalysis is usually done.
+Urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
+A... read more is usually done.
 It may show blood or pus in the urine whether or not symptoms are present.

 For people with diagnosed stones, doctors often do tests to determine the type of stones.
 People should attempt to retrieve stones that are passed.
 They can retrieve stones by straining all urine through a paper or mesh filter.
 Stones found can be analyzed.
 Depending on the type of stone, urine and blood tests may be necessary to measure levels of calcium, uric acid, hormones, and other substances that may increase the risk of stone formation.

-Small stones that are not causing symptoms, blockage of the urinary tract, or an infection usually do not need to be treated and often pass on their own.
+Small stones that are not causing symptoms, blockage of the urinary tract Urinary Tract Obstruction Urinary tract obstruction is a blockage that inhibits the flow of urine through its normal path (the urinary tract), including the kidneys, ureters, bladder, and urethra.
+Blockage can be complete... read more , or an infection usually do not need to be treated and often pass on their own.
 Larger stones (over three sixteenths of an inch [5 mm]) and those that are closer to the kidney are less likely to pass on their own.
-Some medications (tamsulosin or calcium channel blockers) may increase the likelihood of spontaneous stone passage.

 Drinking plenty of fluids or receiving large amounts of fluids intravenously has been recommended to help stones pass, but it is not clear that this approach is helpful.
 Alpha-adrenergic blockers (such as tamsulosin) may help the stone pass.
 Once a stone has passed, no other immediate treatment is needed.